List of tallest buildings in Zimbabwe

 Zimbabwe has 13 buildings that stand taller than 70 metres (230 ft).
-The tallest building in Zimbabwe would not have been the RBZ (28 storey, 120m tall), not even any building in Harare.
-If it had been built, the tallest building in Zimbabwe would have been the ABC Building (33 storey, 141m tall) in Zvishavane, designed in 1976 by John Graham Architects.
+The tallest building in Zimbabwe is the RBZ (28 storey, 120 m tall) located in the capital city, Harare.

 Harare, Zimbabwe's capital city, is where most of the country's tallest buildings are concentrated.
 The tallest building in Zimbabwe is the 28 storey, New Reserve Bank building in Harare that is 120 m tall.

-As of April 2012, the country has 4 skyscrapers over 100 m and 30 high-rise buildings that exceed 35 m in height.
+As of April 2012, the country has four skyscrapers over 100 m and 30 high-rise buildings that exceed 35 m in height.

-There are currently no major high-rise developments under construction or proposed in the country.
+Major construction projects underway include African Export-Import Bank (Afreximbank) Situated along Herbert Chitepo Avenue, near Seventh Street/Livingstone Avenue in central Harare.

 Buildings

 This list ranks Zimbabwe high-rises that stand at least 70 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.